maomran/CapsNet/README.md

-# EM Capsnet Performance Analysis
+# EM based Capsnet Performance Analysis
 ## Experiment
 Capsule network is a new proposed neural network in [GEH18](https://openreview.net/pdf?id=HJWLfGWRb) as an enhancement to Convlutional